Dirge (novel): Plot summary

 It has been twenty years since the chance meeting of street thug Cheelo Montoya and thranx poet Desvendapur revealed the insectoid alien colony hidden deep within the Amazon Basin, and not much has changed.

 Humanity has recently discovered the planet Argus V, better known as Treetrunk, with the intention of colonizing the planet when their survey team is visited by a new alien race, the Pitar.
 At first the humans worry that the Pitar will want to lay claim to the planet, but instead of wanting to claim territory, the aliens instead simply want to observe the humans.

 The Pitar are a close human analog to humans, appearing to be perfectly human except for a wider variety of hair and eye colors (including blue and violet among them) along with nearly god-like physiques.
 Most humans almost immediately view the Pitar as perfect.
 This complicated matters for the insectoid Thranx who wish to form a closer alliance with the humans.
 Some xenophobic humans go so far as to invade the small Thranx colony in the Amazon, killing many of the insect colonists.
 While this causes a political nightmare for both humans and Thranx, it also brings together the human chaplain and Thranx spiritual advisor who form the United Church.

-While the three races continue their political dance, a massacre occurs on Treetrunk.
+While the three races continue their political dance, a genocide occurs on Treetrunk.
 All 600,000 humans are killed by unknown attackers who then leave the planet.
-After an extensive search for the murderers turns up no clue, a single survivor is found hiding in a lifeboat on the smaller of Treetrunk’s moons.
-Allwyn Mallory claims to have witnessed the massacre and has proof of the attacker’s identity, a memory sphere that recorded the Pitar not only killing the humans on Treetrunk, but also eviscerating the females for the reproductive organs.
+After an extensive search for the murderers turns up no clue, a single survivor is found hiding in a lifeboat on the smaller of Treetrunk's moons.
+Allwyn Mallory claims to have witnessed the massacre and has proof of the attacker's identity, a memory sphere that recorded the Pitar not only killing the humans on Treetrunk, but also eviscerating the females for the reproductive organs.

-At first the Pitar deny the accusation, claiming that a single man’s accusations are groundless, but presented with the video proof the few Pitar on Terra at first flee, then either commit suicide when confronted or attack the humans attempting to place them under arrest resulting in their deaths.
+At first the Pitar deny the accusation, claiming that a single man's accusations are groundless, but presented with the video proof the few Pitar on Terra at first flee, then either commit suicide when confronted or attack the humans attempting to place them under arrest resulting in their deaths.

-The humans form a space armada with the intention of bringing war and destruction to the Pitar’s twin homeworlds.
+The humans form a space armada with the intention of bringing war and destruction to the Pitar's twin homeworlds.
 As humanity has spent its resources on offensive technology in order to support an expansionist policy, the Pitar have focused their energies on defensive technology.
 Their twin planets and the two asteroid belts nearby are bristling with hidden armaments.
 The war quickly becomes a stalemate for the humans who, even with their new Thranx allies, cannot break through the heavily concentrated and well-backed Pitarian defenses.